What IT services can I access after I leave McGill

 Faculty (including term appointments)

-If you leave McGill, you access will change as follows:
+If you leave McGill, your access will change as follows:

 Retired faculty